Jimzon/Jimzon/README.md

 <h3 align="center">Hi 👋 I'm Jimzon, nice to meet you!</h3>

 <p>
- 2+ years of experience in business analysis, web development, and UI/UX design.
-Exceptional at turning complex business needs into technical solutions.
-Chess Master with expertise in strategy, pattern recognition, and critical thinking.
-A dedicated learner and team player, fostering a collaborative work environment.
-Exceptional at breaking down the vision into actionable business and technical goals.
+  With over 2 years of experience in web development and UI/UX design, I bring a unique blend of strong design and development skills, all underpinned by a user-centered approach.
+I am a dedicated learner and a team player, committed to fostering a collaborative work environment.
+Additionally, my proficiency as a Chess Master highlights my expertise in strategy, pattern recognition, and critical thinking, which further enhance my problem-solving capabilities
 </p>
 📄 Know about my experiences: https://jimzon.github.io/